 Papua New Guinea

-Under the Australia-PNG Memorandum of Understanding on Cooperation in the Transport Sector, the ATSB has an ongoing program of cooperation and capability building with the PNG Accident Investigation Commission (AIC).
+Under the Australia-PNG Memorandum of Understanding on Cooperation in the Transport Sector, the ATSB has a program of cooperation and capability building with the PNG Accident Investigation Commission (AIC).

-The AIC has a key role in aviation safety in PNG.
-Enhancing the capability of the PNG to carry out aviation safety investigations in a thorough and timely manner will enable the identification of areas of safety concern, and will promote safety action by government and aviation industry organisations in PNG.
+Enhancing the capability of PNG to carry out aviation safety investigations in a thorough and timely manner will enable the identification of areas of safety concern, and will promote safety action by government and aviation industry organisations in PNG.

 The ATSB has provided training to AIC investigators and investigation support staff, and ATSB investigators have provided on-site guiding and mentoring to AIC investigators.

 The ATSB's program of regional engagement is in line with the philosophy and initiatives of both the International Civil Aviation Organization (ICAO) and the International Maritime Organization (IMO).